erickvieira/react-styled-components-cli/README.md

 </code></pre>

 ### ⚠️⚠️⚠️ THIS IS NOT A CLI FOR ALL USE CASES ⚠️⚠️⚠️
-The main objective is provide a CLI for thoses who want a easy way to create React.FC inside isolated directories.
+The main objective is provide a CLI for those who want a easy way to create React.FC inside isolated directories.
 If you don`t want to follow this pattern, this is not a good choice.

 ### YES!
 THIS IS A VERY **VERY** SPECIFIC CLI 🤷‍♂
 Probably this pattern do not fit for anyone else.
 Who cares? 😅 Feel free to fork this and customize to suit your own needs.